JeffersonLab/clas12alignment/fmt/README.md

 to get
 ![dz 0.05 results](readme_img/example_dz_0.05.png)
 from which the set of shifts (-3.75 -4.05 -3.85) can be concluded.
-Looking at the error bars on the plot, it can be concluded that a much greater number of events would be needed for more precise results.
+Looking at the error bars on the plot, it can be concluded that a much larger number of events would be needed for more precise results.

 The same procedure should be followed for rz alignment.
 For dxy, the following parameters are added